HPAC/ELAPS/docs/Sampler.md

 #### `{omp` and `}`
 Start and end an OpenMP parallel region.
-Calls registered between these commands are executed in parallel in OpenMP tasks and only return one total measurement result.
+Calls registered between these commands are executed in parallel in an OpenMP for-loop and only return one total measurement result.

+#### `{seq` and `}`
+Start and end a sequential region in an OpenMP parallel region.
+Calls registered between these commands are executed sequentially by the same thread.

 #### `info` *kernel_name*
 Print the signature of a kernel to `stderr` immediately.